Want to build the best cornhole boards on your block?

 Step 1: Prep the Decks!

 1. Rip your 3/4" birch plywood down to 2' x 4' pieces.
-You can let the hardware store guy do it or, if you're a control freak like me, the Kreg Ripcut guide is awesome for this step and works with your circular saw.
+You can let the hardware store guy do it or, if you're a control freak like me, and have a circular saw, the Kreg Ripcut guide or Kreg Accucut took are awesome for this step.
 Use an ultra fine blade.
 I suggest taping the wood where you'll cut it to reduce tear outs.
 Rip the plywood down the middle with the grain at 24" then crosscut those long pieces in the middle at 48", this is where taping before cutting helps a lot.

 2. Cut your 6" hole.
 The center point of the hole is centered 9" below the top edge.